Benefits and Limitations of Communication in Multi-Agent Reasoning: Model of Transformers

 \section{Model of Transformers}

 We assume causally masked (decoder-only) unique hard attention Transformers (UHAT) \citep[e.g.,][]{hahn2020theoretical, hao2022formal, yang2024masked, amiri2025lower, jerad-etal-2025-unique,bergstrasser2024power}, a popular abstraction where attention heads concentrate attention on the position maximizing the attention score.
-Analysis studies suggest that pretrained models concentrate their attention only few positions~\citep{voita2019analyzing, clark2019does}.
-Importantly, UHAT subsumes expressivity of ordinary softmax Transformers with fixed precision \citep{jerad-etal-2025-unique}, making it a plausible model of Transformers operating in the regime of long contexts and large reasoning problems.
+Some work suggest that pretrained models concentrate their attention on only a few positions~\citep{voita2019analyzing, clark2019does}.
+Importantly, UHAT subsumes expressivity of ordinary softmax Transformers with fixed precision \citep{jerad-etal-2025-unique}, making it a plausible model of Transformers in the regime of long contexts and large reasoning problems (see Appendix~\ref{app:fixed-precision}).

 Each layer of a Transformer has an attention block followed by an MLP block.
 The attention block takes as input $\mathbf{X} \in \mathbb{R}^{N \times d}$ and applies the operation $ \text{Att}(\mathbf{X}) = f^\text{Att}(\mathbf{X}\mathbf{W}_Q \mathbf{W}_K^\top \mathbf{X}^\top) \mathbf{X} \mathbf{W}_V^\top $ where $\mathbf{W}_Q, \mathbf{W}_K, \mathbf{W}_V \in \mathbb{R}^{d \times m}$ and $f^\text{Att}(\cdot) = \text{UHAT}(\cdot)$, where for any matrix $\mathbf{A} \in \mathbb{R}^{N \times M}$: